UK PM Johnson loses London strongholds as scandals bite in local elections | Politics

 UK PM Johnson loses London strongholds as scandals bite in local elections

+As early results suggested Johnson, a former London mayor, was losing support in southeastern England, his supporters moved in quickly on Friday to say it was not time to oust a leader they said could still "get things done" to help the economy.
 Johnson's party was ousted in Wandsworth, a low-tax Conservative stronghold since 1978, part of a trend in the British capital where voters used the elections to express anger over a cost-of-living crisis and fines imposed on the prime minister for breaking his own COVID-19 lockdown rules.
-For the first time, the opposition Labour Party won the council of Westminster, a district where most government institutions are located.

 - Country: